chesslablab/website/docs/ssl-certificate-setup.md

 It is worth saying that for this to function properly, Certbot's documentation recommends to have a working web site that can already be accessed using HTTP on port 80.

-## Self-Signed Wildcard SSL Certificate with OpenSSL
+## Self-Signed SSL Certificate with OpenSSL

-If issuing a wildcard certificate with DNS validation sounds too complicated to you, OpenSSL might be an alternate solution for the development environment.
+If issuing a certificate with DNS validation sounds too complicated to you, OpenSSL might be an alternate solution for the development environment.
 You may want to create a self-signed multi-domain SSL certificate using OpenSSL.

 ```text
 openssl genrsa -aes256 -passout pass:foobar -out chesslablab.org.pem 2048